Victor-M16/Facial-Recognition-Access-Control-System/README.md

 4. **Educational Institutions:** Schools or universities use the system to control access to classrooms, laboratories, or administrative offices based on user permissions.
 5. **Health Institutions:** Hospitals or laboratories use the system to control access to medication and wards.

-## Installation
-1. Clone the repository to your Raspberry Pi.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
-3. Train the face recognition model using labeled images of authorized users.
-4. Run the Flask application using `python app.py`.
-5. Access the web portal from any device connected to the same network as the Raspberry Pi.

-## Usage
-1. Access the web portal through the provided URL.
-2. Register authorized users by uploading their images and providing their names.
-3. Configure access permissions for each user.
-4. Start the system, and it will begin recognizing faces in real-time.
-5. View the live stream and monitor access events through the web portal.
-6. Control the servo motor to grant or deny access to items of value.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.